Promise Constraint Satisfaction: Algebraic Structure and a Symmetric Boolean Dichotomy: Classification of Polymorphisms of Folded, Symmetric Promise Relations

 \begin{proof} If $n = 1$, then by (\ref{eq:sum-1}), we have that $0 \in S_1$.
 Thus, we can set $A(1) = 0.$ Now assume $n \ge 2$.
 We can easily deduce the following facts

 In particular, we may deduce that

 Note that if $n \ge 3$ is odd, then $\gcd(2n-2, 3n-4)= 1$.
-Therefore, by (\ref{eq:0->0,1}) and (\ref{eq:0->0,2}) and that $0 \in S_0$, we may deduce by Schur's theorem (also known as the Chicken McNugget Theorem) that $S_0$ contains all sufficiently large positive integers.
+Therefore, by (\ref{eq:0->0,1}) and (\ref{eq:0->0,2}) and that $0 \in S_0$, we may deduce by the standard analysis to the Frobenius coin problem (e.g., \cite{brauer1962problem}) (colloquially known as the Chicken McNugget Theorem) that $S_0$ contains all sufficiently large positive integers.
 Likewise, since $\gcd(n-2, 2n-2) = 1$ and (\ref{eq:1->1}) and (\ref{eq:1->1,2}) hold, we have that $S_1$ contains all sufficiently large positive integers.
 Hence, there must exist $A(n) \in \mathbb N$ such that $A(n) \in S_0 \cap S_1$.

 If $n \ge 2$ is even, then $\gcd(2n-2, 3n-4) = \gcd (n-2, 2n-2) = 2$.
 Since $0 \in S_0$, and $1 \in S_1$, we may then deduce by the same theorem that $S_0$ will contain all sufficiently large even numbers and that $S_1$ will contain all sufficiently large odd numbers.
 Thus, we may select $d(n)$ accordingly. \end{proof}